steelbreeze/state.js/doc/state.com.md

 **Returns**: `StateMachine`, The root state machine element.

-### StateMachine.setLogger(value)

-Instructs the state machine model to log activity to an object supporting the Console interface.

-**Parameters**

-**value**: `ILogTo`, Pass in console to log to the console, or another other object implementing the LogTo interface.

-**Returns**: `StateMachine`, Returns the state machine to enable fluent style API.

-### StateMachine.setWarning(value)

-Instructs the state machine model to direct warnings activity to an object supporting the Console interface.

-**Parameters**

-**value**: `IWarnTo`, Pass in console to log to the console, or another other object implementing the WarnTo interface.

-**Returns**: `StateMachine`, Returns the state machine to enable fluent style API.

-### StateMachine.setError(value)

-Instructs the state machine model to direct error messages to an object supporting the Console interface.

-**Parameters**

-**value**: `IErrorTo`, Pass in console to log to the console, or another other object implementing the ErrorTo interface.

-**Returns**: `StateMachine`, Returns the state machine to enable fluent style API.

 ### StateMachine.accept(visitor, arg1, arg2, arg3)

 Accepts an instance of a visitor and calls the visitStateMachine method on it.